 Neck pain or stiffness can happen for a variety of reasons.

-This is usually due to activities and behaviors such as:
+This is usually from activities and behaviors such as:

 - poor posture